 Not all rental property improvements offer a high return on investment.
 While transforming your backyard into a miniature version of the Gardens of Versailles may seem like an appealing idea, the thousands of dollars that you spent will not be worth it when it’s time to find interested renters.
 In most cases, less extravagant home improvements such as fixing a roof are more likely to offer a greater return on investment while increasing the property’s value.

 If you’re planning on generating passive income from your rental property for years to come, then you’ll want to prioritize improvements that will bring in the big bucks.
+Otherwise, you will be ended up with home improvement mishaps.
 Here are eight rental home improvements that you should focus on:

 #1 Replace the Garage Door

 The garage door may not be the most exciting part of the house, but replacing your garage door can add to the home’s functionality, aesthetics, and overall value.
 It is estimated that you’ll gain 98.3% in recouped costs!

 Modern garage doors are manufactured using sturdy materials such as aluminum and fiberglass.
 Some models even have additions such as insulation and galvanized steel — both useful if your property is located in an area with extreme weather conditions.

 Want to enhance your Florida rental property’s curb appeal?
 Consider installing manufactured stone veneers.
 Manufactured stone veneers mimic real stone’s appearance, but are actually individual molds made of composite materials.
 It’s a cost-effective alternative if you want to add some texture to the exterior of your home.
 What’s more, is that manufactured stone veneers are less heavy than real stone and brick, putting less stress on your home’s foundation.